 Does the museum accept artwork?

 We do accept artwork however our Collecting Plan is very specific.
 We also have a reciprocal agreement with the Thunder Bay Art Gallery to collect outside their mandate of post-1960s Contemporary Art.
-We only collect historical artworks of any medium.
+We collect historical artworks of any medium.
 If this is unclear or you have questions about art you wish to donate don’t hesitate to contact us.

 Will my items be exhibited?

 While the Thunder Bay Museum cannot guarantee that any item(s) will be placed on exhibit, we can promise that donated items will be preserved and cared for as a valued part of Thunder Bay’s historical collection for future generations.
 Like most other museums, only a small percentage of our collection (about 5%) is on exhibit.
 The rest is in secure storage and is used for research, future exhibit needs, and as a historical study collection.